sandeep33999/monte-carlo-code/README.md

 - Comparison against deterministic models like DISORT

 ## Note:
-We have ploted result for UV wave you may try with IR or other as you needed
+- We have ploted result for UV wave you may try with IR or other as you needed
-- you may also run exe file in case of you unable to run program
+- IF you are  unable to run full program you can simply run executable* file.